Creative Media Centre, City University of Hong Kong, Hong Kong

 Facilities of the Creative Media Centre include a multipurpose theatre, sound stages, laboratories, classrooms, studios, library, study areas, exhibition spaces, and a cafe and restaurant.

-The centre will also be a testing ground for the creative and digital production companies that provide jobs and are forming a new engine of growth in Hong Kong's knowledge-based economy.
+The centre is also a testing ground for the creative and digital production companies that provide jobs and form a new engine for growth of Hong Kong’s knowledge-based economy.

 The creative industry accounts for over 90,000 jobs, some 4.5% of employment in Hong Kong's service sector.